 In the first week of March, Communist units isolated Ban Me Thout, a strategic town that anchored the South Vietnamese defense of the Central Highlands.
 On March 10, Ban Me Thout fell to Communist troops.
-Four days later, Thieu ordered his forces out of the Central Highlands.
+Four days later, President Thieu ordered his forces out of the Central Highlands.
 The South Vietnamese withdrawal from the Central Highlands quickly turned into a rout.
-At Pleiku, panicked ARVN troops abandoned over 100,000 tons of ammunition, and millions of dollars worth of helicopters, artillery, tanks, APCs, and planes to the advancing North Vietnamese.
+At Pleiku, panicked ARVN troops abandoned over 100,000 tons of ammunition, and millions of dollars worth of helicopters, artillery, tanks, armored personnel carriers, and planes to the advancing North Vietnamese.
 Of the estimated 60,000 South Vietnamese troops stationed across the Central Highlands, only about 20,000 made it down to the coastal plain, the rest either deserted, became POWs, or became casualties.
 In an obvious understatement, the CIA concluded that the “…redeployments [from the Highlands] have been generally disorderly.”
 An ARVN general offered a more frank assessment, “…[the pull-out from the Highlands] must rank as one of the worst planned and worst executed withdrawal operations in the annals of military history.”

 Smelling blood, the Communists, aided by their previous prepositioning of troops and supplies, as well as their extensive road network, accelerated the timetable of their offensive.
 On March 14, they took Kontum and Pleiku without a fight, followed by Hue on March 25, and Danang on March 30.